-- (1) The value of the non-cash consideration was estimated to be the fair value of our restricted common stock.
-Since our shares are thinly traded in the open market, the fair value of our equity instruments was estimated by management based on observations of the cash sales prices of both restricted shares and freely tradable shares. - (2) Accredited investor. - (3) Issued in connection with a note payable maturity extension. - (4) Issued in connection with the conversion of convertible notes payable. - (5) Issued for cash consideration.
+(1) The value of the non-cash consideration was estimated to be the fair value of our restricted common stock.
+Since our shares are thinly traded in the open market, the fair value of our equity instruments was estimated by management based on observations of the cash sales prices of both restricted shares and freely tradable shares.
+(2) Accredited investor.

-- (6) Issued in connection with issuance of debt. - (7) Issued in connection with warrant exercises.
+(3) Issued in connection with the exchange of convertible notes payable.(4) Issued in connection with issuance of debt.